Dalton2727/dalton2727.github.io/README.md

 To run the code, all that is necessary is to download all files and open the start.html (or about.html, but start.html is the intended first page) which then has links via a navbar to the other html page.
 You can also access the website at https://dalton2727.github.io/start.html

+The work for this project was split 50/50